Supreme Court of Afghanistan: Islamic Republic (2004–2021)

 In 2006, President Hamid Karzai appointed several new, more moderate members to the court.
 However, he also chose to renominate Faisal Ahmad Shinwari as Chief Justice.
 Despite controversy surrounding the validity of Shinwari's legal credentials, his nomination was allowed to continue, but ultimately failed when voted on in the National Assembly.
 Karzai then chose his legal counsel, Abdul Salam Azimi, to succeed Shinwari.
 Azimi's nomination passed, and the new court was sworn in on August 5, 2006.

 On January 17, 2021, 2 female judges working at the Afghan supreme court were killed as they were driving to work.

 Building

-The Supreme Court is housed in a four storey office building on Great Massoud Road next to Massoud Square.
+The Supreme Court is housed in a four storey office building on Great Massoud Road next to Massoud Circle.
 On February 7, 2017, a suicide bomber killed 20 people outside the building.